Roasted Patty Pan Squash

 Preheat oven to 350º

 Chop all the fresh veggies.
-Here, I’ve used fresh, thin-skinned, buttery Yukon potatoes and red potatoes, red bell pepper, green onions with their stalks, and minced garlic (shown here in a tablespoon).
+I used buttery Yukon and red potatoes, sweet red bell pepper, green onions with stalks, and minced garlic.

 DSC_0730